giraud/bs-css/README.md

 **Global css**

- You can defined global css rules with `global`
+ You can define global css rules with `global`

  ```reason
  Css.(